vishnu-rao-k/git-history/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 0.0.1

 Initial release of the git history extension.

 ### 0.0.2

-Added a feature to select git history of a repository if there are mutliple repositories in the workspace.
+- Added a feature to select git history of a repository if there are multiple repositories in the workspace.

+### 0.0.3

+- Fixed repository selection in multi-root workspaces, ensuring only valid Git repositories are listed.